KolobetsoPatji/wireframing/README.md

 ## Type of Wireframe Used

-For this project, the wireframe shown is a **high--fidelity wireframe**.
+For this project, the wireframe shown is a **high-fidelity wireframe**.
 - **Reason:** It detailed and shows realistic elements such as layout, spacing, and design features, giving a close representation of the final product.

 ## Wireframing Tools